Please do not send confidential information via email.

 Mecklenburg County Public Health is participating in the multistate investigation of a severe lung illness associated with e-cigarette use, also known as vaping.
 While this investigation is ongoing, consider not using e-cigarette products.
 If you do use e-cigarette products and you experience symptoms like those reported in this outbreak, seek medical care promptly.

 Please refer to the Center for Disease Control for the most recent numbers of cases nationally.
-Since the investigation began earlier this year, here are the number of cases reported as of Friday, Oct.
-11:
+Since the investigation began in August 2019, here are the number of cases reported as of January 2, 2020:

 Regardless of the ongoing investigation, Mecklenburg County Public Health and state and federal public health partners are reminding residents of the following recommendations: